Where should I setup a bank account in Costa Rica?

 We asked expats in Costa Rica what banks they use and there advice about banking.
 They advised...

 "1.
 Expats should research the cost of living in different areas of the country, as it can vary greatly.
 2. While the use of English is widespread, Spanish is the official language, so it might be helpful to learn Spanish before retiring in Costa Rica.
 3. Obtaining residency will require paperwork and should be done as soon as possible, as many municipalities have residency requirements for health and other services.
 4. Entering Costa Rica with a pet requires a valid health certificate obtained from the pet’s veterinarian.
 5. Expats can take advantage of Costa Rica’s free, publicly funded healthcare system, but private health insurance is also highly recommended to help cover costs.
 6. Understand the tax laws and regulations in Costa Rica, as taxes paid in the US may not be applicable there.
 7. Expats should be aware of the environmental impact of their lifestyle, such as water and electricity usage, and seek ways to reduce their carbon footprint.
-8. Find connections with the local people and get involved in the community to make the most of the experience," wrote a member who made the move to Costa Rica.
+8. Find connections with the local people and get involved in the community to make the most of the experience," said a member in Costa Rica.

 Other Questions:

-- What do I need to know before moving to Costa Rica?
+- What do I need to know before retiring in Costa Rica?

-- How do I find a place to live in Costa Rica?
+- How do I meet people in Costa Rica?

-- What is the average cost of housing in Costa Rica?
+- Is the cost of living in Costa Rica high?

 - What are healthcare services like in Costa Rica?

-- What are medical services in Costa Rica like?
+- What type of recreational facilities are in Costa Rica?

-- What are typical rents in Costa Rica?
+- What are the visa & residency requirements in Costa Rica?

 - What appliances are typically included in a rental?